adjust/cordova_sdk/README.md

 ```

 By completing integration of this plugin, you should be able to hande deep link
-reattributions in Android and iOS 8 and lower.
+reattributions in `Android` and `iOS 8 and lower`.

-Starting from `iOS 9`, Apple has introduced suppressed support for old style deep linking
+Starting from `iOS 9`, Apple has introduced suppressed support for old style deep
-with custom URL schemes like described above in favour of `universal links`.
-If you want
+linking with custom URL schemes like described above in favour of `universal links`.
-to support deep linking in your app for iOS 9 and higher, you need to add support for
+If you want to support deep linking in your app for iOS 9 and higher, you need to
-universal links handling.
+add support for universal links handling.

-First thing you need to do is to enable universal links for your app in the adjust dashboard.
+First thing you need to do is to enable universal links for your app in the adjust
-Instructions how to do that can be found in our native iOS SDK [README][enable-ulinks].
+dashboard.
+Instructions how to do that can be found in our native iOS SDK
+[README][enable-ulinks].

-After you have enabled universal links handling for your app in your dashboard, you need to
+After you have enabled universal links handling for your app in your dashboard, you
-add support for it in your app as well.
-You can achieve this by adding this [plugin][plugin-ulinks]
+need to add support for it in your app as well.
+You can achieve this by adding this
-to your cordova app.
-Please, read README of this plugin, because it precisely describes what
+[plugin][plugin-ulinks] to your cordova app.
+Please, read README of this plugin,
-should be done in order to properly integrate it.
+because it precisely describes what should be done in order to properly integrate it.

-**Note**: What ever you see in README which assumes that you need to have domain and website
+**Note**: What ever you see in README which assumes that you need to have domain
-or to upload file to root of your domain - don't worry about that.
-Adjust is taking care of
+and website or to upload file to root of your domain - don't worry about that.
-that instead of you and you can skip these parts of readme.
-Also, you don't need to follow
+Adjust is taking care of that instead of you and you can skip these parts of README.
-instructions  of this plugin for Android platform, because deep linking in android is still
+Also, you don't need to follow instructions of this plugin for Android platform,
-being handled well with `Custom URL scheme` plugin.
+because deep linking in Android is still being handled well with `Custom URL scheme`
+plugin.

-To sum up the integration of `Cordova Universal Links Plugin` after successfully enabling
+To sum up the integration of `Cordova Universal Links Plugin` after successfully
-universal links for your app in the adjust dashboard:
+enabling universal links for your app in the adjust dashboard:

 ##### Edit your `config.xml` file